What colors deliver best on camera, and which ones wash you out?

-Now that we’ve gone over the dressing elements to avoid when in a video conference call, let’s take a look at the things you should apply to look your best.
+Now that we’ve gone over the dressing elements to avoid when in a work from home video call, let’s take a look at the things you should apply to look your best.

 How To Look Your Best in a Video Conference Call